top of page

 Purpose and Applicability

 This Privacy Policy is issued in compliance with the UK General Data Protection Regulation (UK GDPR), enacted under the Data Protection Act 2018.
 It governs the collection, processing, storage, and disclosure of personal data by SHIRE in connection with its provision of Hackney Carriage and related services.
-The scope extends to data acquired via our website, booking infrastructure, digital communication platforms, and operational systems.
+The scope extends to data acquired via our website, booking infrastructure, digital communication platforms, and other operational mechanisms.

 Lawful Collection of Personal Data